billydickson/billydickson.github.io/index.md

 My current research involves:

- - Long context modeling with compressive memory
+ - Long-context modeling
+ - Efficient attention
- - Evaluating large multimodal model inference capabilities
+ - Downstream evaluation of large multimodal models
- - In-context learning
+ - In-context learning & interpretability

+I'm also interested in:

+ - infrastructure for training on lots and lots and lots of gpus (e.g., [ultrascale-playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook), and [BLOOM](https://huggingface.co/blog/bloom-megatron-deepspeed))

 I did my master's in computational linguistics at Indiana University with [Damir Cavar](https://damir.cavar.me/) in the [NLP Lab](https://nlp-lab.org/), and before that I did my bachelor's at Michigan State University where I studied linguistics, TESOL, Chinese, and Korean, and did a summer language program at Harbin Institute of Technology.